What is WHOOP Recovery?

 Recovery is a measure of your body’s readiness to respond or perform on a scale of 0 to 100%.

-Recovery is an all-encompassing metric that is calculated using recent trends and data points in resting heart rate, heart rate variability, sleep performance, and more.
+Recovery is an all-encompassing metric that is calculated using recent trends and data points in resting heart rate, heart rate variability, sleep performance, and respiratory rate.
 Lifestyle choices and behaviors can significantly impact those metrics.

 What is Heart Rate Variability?